-- 4.1 Before determining its policy for any three year period or if revising a policy within a period, the licensing authority must consult the persons listed in section 5(3) of the 2003 Act.
-These are: - •the chief officer of police for the area; - •the fire and rescue authority for the area; - •persons/bodies representative of local holders of premises licences; - •persons/bodies representative of local holders of club premises certificates; - •persons/bodies representative of local holders of personal licences; and - •persons/bodies representative of businesses and residents in its area.
+- 4.1 Before determining its policy for any three year period, the licensing authority must consult the persons listed in section 5(3) of the 2003 Act.
+These are: - the chief officer of police for the area; - the fire and rescue authority for the area; - persons/bodies representative of local holders of premises licences; - persons/bodies representative of local holders of club premises certificates: - persons/bodies representative of local holders of personal licences; and - persons/bodies representative of businesses and residents in its area.